muratbiberoglu/algoComp24/fason/statement.md

 ## Output Format

 Q lines of query answers.
-If the query is correct, print the value, otherwise ``INVALID QUERY`` must be printed.
+If the query is correct, print the value, otherwise ``-1`` must be printed.

 ## Constraints